-- After the first lap, before the main (500m) finishing line, a shot will be fired by the Starter.
-Acceleration to gain a better position in the pack is allowed only from this moment on. - Intermediate sprints and final sprint: - For Junior competitions there will be 2 (two), for Senior competitions 3 (three), intermediate sprints before the final sprint.
+- During the first lap of skating, it is not allowed to accelerate until a distinctive sound signal (for example a shot from the starting device) has been given. - Intermediate sprints and final sprint: - For Junior competitions there will be 2 (two), for Senior competitions 3 (three), intermediate sprints before the final sprint.
 For each sprint, Competitors will score points that count towards their ranking in the final result of the race; - For Junior competitions the sprints will be concluded after 4, 7 and 10 laps (counting the first lap).
-A bell signal will be given one lap before each sprint; that means when the lap counter shows 7 laps, 4 laps and 1 lap remaining; - o For Senior competitions the sprints will be concluded after 4, 8, 12 and 16 laps (counting the first lap).
-A bell signal will be given one lap before each sprint; that means when the lap counter shows 13 laps, 9 laps, 5 laps and 1 lap remaining. - The finish of the race and each of the intermediate sprints will occur at the end of the finishing straight (500m finishing line). - Photo finish equipment will be used to verify the position of the Competitors at the intermediate and final sprints. - No coaching is allowed from the ice.
-Except medical personel, no team officials, staff or coaches are admitted infield before and during the race.
+A bell signal will be given one lap before each sprint; that means when the lap counter shows 7 laps, 4 laps and 1 lap remaining; - For Senior competitions the sprints will be concluded after 4, 8, 12 and 16 laps (counting the first lap).
+A bell signal will be given one lap before each sprint; that means when the lap counter shows 13 laps, 9 laps, 5 laps and 1 lap remaining. - The finish of the race and each of the intermediate sprints will occur at the end of the finishing straight (500m/main finishing line). - Photo finish equipment and/or transponders will be used to verify the position of the Competitors at the intermediate and final sprints. - No coaching is allowed from the ice.
+Except for medical personel, no team officials, staff or coaches are admitted infield before and during the race.